Frank Moran: Sports career

-Born in Cleveland, Ohio, to Martin Moran and Mary Moran née McNally, immigrants from County Mayo, Ireland.
-Moran studied dentistry at the University of Pittsburgh where he also played football.
-He played professional football for the Pittsburgh Lyceums and Akron Pros as a guard and center.
+Moran was born in Cleveland, Ohio, to Martin Moran and Mary Moran née McNally, immigrants from County Mayo, Ireland.
+He studied dentistry at the University of Pittsburgh, where he also played football.
+He played professional football for the Hammond Pros and Akron Pros of the National Football League (NFL) as a tackle and center in 1920.

 While Moran was serving in the U.S. Navy in 1908, he knocked out fighter Fred Cooley in the second round.
 While serving on the U.S.S.
 Mayflower, he served as a spar partner for President Theodore Roosevelt.
 He began his career as a prize-fighter that same year with a match against Fred Broad.
 Soon, Moran, who had a hard right hand punch which he called "Mary Ann", became known as the "White Hope" of the teens.
 In 1914 he fought Jack Johnson for the Heavyweight Championship of the World, and in 1916 "The Fighting Dentist" went up against Jess Willard for the same title, but lost both bouts.
 He lost his last fight to Marcel Nilles for the Heavyweight Championship of France on December 22, 1922.
 He retired from boxing after 66 bouts with a record of 36 wins (28 by a knockout), 13 losses, 16 draws and 1 no contest.

 Frank Moran was inducted into the Pennsylvania Boxing Hall of Fame in 2012.